 If you’ve done a good job of all these things and are still struggling with utilization; your issue might be a cultural one.

-You may have a time-off policy or a billable expectation that isn’t actually sustainable.
+You may have a time-off policy or a delivery time expectation that isn’t actually sustainable.
 You may not have the right people working in the right roles, or may not be motivating your team and aligning their incentives around the right outcomes.

 The Next Phase – Capacity Forecasting